84 undocumented migrants rescued in Texas from semi-truck, according to sheriff

-Weslaco is located about eight miles north of the US border with Mexico.
+The migrants are from Central America, Guerra told CNN on Thursday, and none of the migrants at the scene asked for medical assistance when found.

 Deputies with Hidalgo County Sheriff's Office responded to the scene along with US Customs and Border Protection, Guerra said.
-An investigation is ongoing.
+An investigation is ongoing, and Special Agents with ICE Homeland Security Investigations are looking into the incident as a human smuggling case, the sheriff said.

-CNN is reaching out to the sheriff's office and CBP to learn more about the migrants and their conditions.
+CNN is reaching out to CBP to learn more about the migrants and their conditions.

 The-CNN-Wire